-The Uniformed and Overseas Citizens Absentee Voting Act was enacted by Congress in 1986.
+The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) was enacted by Congress in 1986.
 UOCAVA requires that the states and territories allow certain groups of citizens to register and vote absentee in elections for Federal offices.
 In addition, most states and territories have their own laws allowing citizens covered by UOCAVA to register and vote absentee in state and local elections as well.
-Groups of people covered under the act are:

 Click here to read the statute.

 This brochure provides a brief explanation of the civil rights of servicemembers, as well as information about how to learn more or to file a complaint if you believe your rights have been violated.